GSA/digitalgov.gov/content/resources/21st-century-idea.md

 It also encourages agencies to standardize and transition to centralized shared services.

-## What does it mean to modernize websites?
+## What Does It Mean to Modernize Websites?

 All new, public-facing websites and digital services must meet eight specific requirements.